Lillehammer Young Leaders Programme

 Lillehammer Young Leaders Programme is our main project for young leaders in sports.
 Together with the Norwegian participants, we welcome international young leaders from all over the world to take part in the Programme together with us.
 We strive to facilitate an arena both for academic and social learning and networking amongst the yearly participants.
 Across borders, young leaders from different sports, backgrounds, and roles exchange thoughts, experiences, impulses, and inspiration!
 And all of this at the same time as the participants get to see the Olympic legacy in Lillehammer – visiting sporting events, arenas and facilities, the Norwegian Olympic Museum, and other memorable places.
 For some participants, it is their very first meeting with the cold Norwegian winter season – and snow!

-So far, more than 100 participants from over 20 different nations have been part of the Lillehammer Young Leaders Programme.
+So far, more than 100 participants from 29 different nations have been part of the Lillehammer Young Leaders Programme 2020-2023.

 Training Camps